Western offers flexible degree and certificate programs at a variety of locations throughout the Puget Sound as well as online.

-International students who are applying to an Outreach and Continuing Education supported program in Bellingham must complete the Supplement for International Outreach and Continuing Education Applicants [pdf] in addition to the requirements listed above.
+International students who are applying to a supported program in Bellingham must complete the Supplement for International Applicants in addition to the requirements listed above.
 Locations other than Bellingham are not currently open to international students.

 Returning Western Students

-If you previously attended an Outreach and Continuing Education supported program in Bremerton, Distance/Online Learning (Human Services), Everett, Port Angeles, Poulsbo, or select programs on Bellingham’s main campus (Communication Sciences and Disorders, RN-to-BSN, or TESOL only) and want to return to your previous program, apply as a returning student.
+If you previously attended a Western-supported program in Bremerton, Distance/Online Learning (Human Services), Everett, Port Angeles, Poulsbo, or select programs on Bellingham’s main campus (Communication Sciences and Disorders, RN-to-BSN, or TESOL only) and want to return to your previous program, apply as a returning student.
 If you want to change your academic program, you need to apply as a new transfer or post-baccalaureate student.

 Transfer Application Deadlines

 Each program will have specific admission requirements.
-In addition, Western’s general admission requirements apply to all Outreach and Continuing Education supported programs.
-Minimum requirements for transfer admission include a 2.00 cumulative transferable GPA and a 2.00 in the quarters prior to application review and enrollment, though most Outreach and Continuing Education supported programs have a higher minimum GPA requirement.
+In addition, Western’s general admission requirements apply to all supported programs.
+Minimum requirements for transfer admission include a 2.00 cumulative transferable GPA and a 2.00 in the quarters prior to application review and enrollment, though most programs have a higher minimum GPA requirement.
 Because the number of qualified applicants exceeds the number of available enrollment spaces, meeting minimum requirements does not guarantee admission.

 A complete application includes the following: